srividyaky/gpdb/gpMgmt/bin/go-tools/README.md

 gp [start/stop/status] [agents/hub/services]
 ```
 e.g.
-- `gp start hub` starts the hub service
+- `gpservice start --hub` starts the hub service
-- `gp start services` starts both hub and agent services
+- `gpservice start` starts both hub and agent services
-- `gp stop services` stops both hub and agent services
+- `gpservice stop` stops both hub and agent services

 ##### Monitoring Service Status:
 To check the status of the services you can use the following command:
-- `gp status agents` reports status of all agents service
-- `gp status hub` reports the status of the hub service
-- `gp status services` reports the status of the hub and agent services
+- `gpservice status` reports the status of the hub and agent services

 #### Log Locations
 Logs are located in the path provided in the configuration file.